Grifola frondosa: Description

 G. frondosa grows from an underground tuber-like structure known as a sclerotium, about the size of a potato.
-The fruiting body, individually up to 10 cm across but whole clumps up to 50 cm, rarely 150 cm, is a cluster consisting of multiple grayish-brown caps which are often curled or spoon-shaped, with wavy margins and 2-10 cm broad.
+The fruiting bodies form clumps up to 50 cm or rarely 150 cm.
+The mushrooms toughen as they mature.

+The caps are grayish-brown, often curled or spoon-shaped, with wavy margins and 2-10 cm broad.
 The undersurface of each cap bears about one to three pores per millimeter, with the tubes rarely deeper than 3 mm.
-The cream-coloured stipe (stalk) has a branchy structure and becomes tough as the mushroom matures.
+The cream-coloured stipe (stalk) has a branchy structure.
+The spore print is white.

 In Japan, the maitake can grow to more than 100 lb.